danol0/sudoku-py/README.md

 docker exec -it sudoku bash
 ```
 Once in the container, running `pytest` will check if the installation is working correctly.
-From here the program can be run as described above in [Command line](#command-line). `docker cp` can be used to copy new input or config files into the container, or a string can be passed as an argument as described above.
+From here the program can be run as described above in [Command line](#command-line).
+Docker commands such as `docker cp` can be used to copy new input or config files into the container, or a string can be passed as an argument as described above.

 ## Documentation